mattmc3/mac.bak/README.md

 ## Why

-Many other backup products work by makeng symlinks of files from your system some other location (like Dropbox) for an easy cloud-sync of your important Mac files.
+Many other backup products work by making symlinks of files from your system some other location (like Dropbox) for an easy cloud-sync of your important Mac files.
 While this may work well for some, symlinking all your files has some drawbacks.